dels78/home-assistant-device_tracker.edgeos/README.md

 `You need to enable telnet on your router if you choose to use protocol: telnet.`

 See the [device tracker component](https://www.home-assistant.io/components/device_tracker/) page for instructions how to configure the people to be tracked.

+**INSTALLATION**

+Until this is integrated as an actual component, you need to add edgeos.py to /<config dir>/custom_components/device_tracker/ of your Home Assistant.